arinze19/TOP-React-project-3/README.md

 # About

-This Project is a part of the Learn React series from [The odin project](https://theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card)
+This Project is a DYI:project from the Learn React series on [The odin project](https://theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card)

 ## Structure